-THIS AGREEMENT is made and entered into as of this day of, 20, by and between MANATEE COUNTY, a political subdivision of the State of Florida, ("COUNTY"), with offices located at 1112 Manatee Avenue West, Bradenton, Florida 34205, and [COMPANY NAME], a [<enter a<="" and="" identify="" if="" incorporation="" is="" it="" of="" organization="" state="" td="" the=""></enter> corporation/company/limited liability corporation, etc.], ("CONTRACTOR") with offices located at [address], and duly authorized to conduct business in the State of Florida.
+THIS AGREEMENT is made and entered into as of this day of , 20, by and between MANATEE COUNTY, a political subdivision of the State of Florida, ("COUNTY"), with offices located at 1112 Manatee Avenue West, Bradenton, Florida 34205, and [COMPANY NAME], a [<enter the state of incorporation/organization and identify if it is a corporation/company/limited liability corporation, etc.], ("CONTRACTOR") with offices located at [address], and duly authorized to conduct business in the State of Florida.
 COUNTY and CONTRACTOR are collectively referred to as the "Parties" and individually as "Party."